TritonDataCenter/rfd/rfd/0021/README.md

     file, You can obtain one at http://mozilla.org/MPL/2.0/.
 -->

-# RFD 21 Metadata Scrubber For SDC
+# RFD 21 Metadata Scrubber For Triton

 ## Background/Problem

-SDC services primarily store metadata in Moray, our key-value store.
+Triton (formerly SmartDataCenter or SDC) services primarily store metadata in Moray, our key-value store.
 There are relationships (and therefor dependencies) between the objects we put in there.
 However, we don't actually describe the relationships formally, and this sometimes results in unused KV pairs lingering in the store.
 We want some kind